nataddrho/digicast/README.md

 Replace "pool" with "snooker" or "carom" depending on the type of DigiBall you own.

-13. Optional but recommended: Put the file system into read-only mode by creating an overlay.
+13. Put the file system into read-only mode by creating an overlay.
 This protects from corruption caused by turning off the power of the Raspberry Pi abruptly (which is what we want to do).
 Run ```sudo raspi-config```, navigate to Performance Options, Overlay File System and press enter.
 Select Yes when prompted to enable the overlay file system.
 Select Yes when prompted to write-protect the boot partition.

 14. Reboot the system.